Trust me. Doesn’t work. Doesn’t help. Sheer waste of time and energy.

 Please………Please…….Please……don’t do that!!!!!!
 Agreed, you would like to emphasise.
-Agreed, you want to swear at the person.
+Agreed, you wish to swear.
 Agreed, you would like some attention.
 Agreed, you have too many emotions to handle in your head.
 But this is so not the way.
 “An amazing trip!!!!!” is not going to get any more amazing than it is when its just “An amazing trip!”
 And a question is not going to have any more questions when you end the question with “?????????”.
 And you know when it gets worse?
 When you are dressed in well-ironed formals, sit in an airconditioned, well-designed office, behave like you are the smartest “professional” and type out those e-mails at work.
 All that you do is make the message look UGLY, and make yourself look STUPID.
 As for me?
 I am just going to hope that multiple apostrophes don”””””””””””””””””””t catch on.

 This is most worstest grammatical mistake one could make, and unfortunately the most commonest too!
 More easier, less cheaper and the list goes on.
 I fail to understand how ‘more better’ is better than what ‘better’ already is.
 A little attention to linguistic detail wouldn’t hurt much now, would it?